 By using this website, you agree to our privacy policy

-Top local florist Rebecca Walker from Wild Flower Studios shares her approach to sympathy flower arrangements, with beautiful ideas and inspiration.
+×Top local florist Rebecca Walker from Wild Flower Studios shares her approach to sympathy flower arrangements, with beautiful funeral flowers ideas and inspiration.

 Preparation for a funeral feels like a never-ending list of decisions when family and friends are in the midst of grief and sadness.
-Unless you have clear instructions on what the person wanted it can be a daunting experience, and more often than not a case of picking funeral flowers out of a catalogue.
+Unless you have clear instructions on what the person wanted for a funeral tribute, it can be a daunting experience, and more often than not a case of picking funeral flower ideas out of a catalogue.
 At Wild Flower Studios we believe each arrangement should be different and catalogues are a no-go for us!
 We want to know about the person, if they loved gardening, or sport, or animals, whether they had favourite flowers, or if there was a particular colour they wore all the time.

 Arrangements can be in a traditional style but should shout from the rooftops what that person was like.